Step 1 – Learn

 Your Team At The Workplace

 You have just reviewed some basic dynamics of teams.
 Some of these dynamics will apply to your work setting, some will not.
-But it’s important that you review what a good and bad team looks like, and particularly what role you have at work.
+But it is essential that you review what a good and bad team looks like, and particularly what role you have at work.

 - Student worker: paid by the hour.
-Many students are hired to do clerical and repetitive tasks as a work-study employee.
-Often, this role requires that you learn the policies and execute your job well.
-Just remember, the simple tasks you do are important to your boss, or they wouldn’t have hired you.
-If you can demonstrate commitment and initiative, you will likely be given more complex and interesting tasks as time goes on.
-And you can use the boss as a reference in the future.
+Students are hired to do clerical and other work as an employee.
+This role requires that you learn the policies and execute your job well.
+Just remember, the simple tasks you do are important to your supervisor, or they would not have hired you.
+If you can demonstrate commitment and initiative, you will likely be given more complex and interesting tasks with time.
+You can use the supervisor as a reference in the future.
 Ask any campus employer and they will tell you that they have hired high and low performers.
 Take ownership of your simple job, be a team player, and it will pay off down the road.

 - Volunteer: no pay, but rewarding work.
 It’s not uncommon that you do manual labor such as site clean-up, or restoration.
 Often it’s work with children, disadvantaged individuals, or people who need personal support.
 Sometimes it’s involvement in a club or social group.
 Always apply what you learned about being a good team player in these situations.
 Volunteer activities are a great way to gain experience and prove to future employers that you have the skills and commitment to succeed in other jobs.